Updated: Oct 23

 1. Get a Journal

 There are so many beautiful journals and diaries to buy.
 Make sure you get yourself a special journal that talks to you and is comfortable to use.
-I love this Handmade Leather Refillable Tree of Life Journal from Komal's Passion Leather Store.

-You can also buy a simple A4 book with lined paper and cover it in beautiful paper.
+You can also buy a simple A4 book with lined paper and cover it with beautiful paper.
 My daughter used to make me wonderful journals with soft, gorgeous fabrics as covers.
 My own mother made me a beautiful journal with little hand-painted watercolor sketches and quotes on the pages.

 One of my clients who had a lot to say and write used a file and examination pad.
 This way she never ran out of space or pages!